 I looked up at the clock.
 It was only six in the evening, but it was pitch black outside.
 I really wanted those chips.

 “Yolonda, I’m going to the store.
 You need anything?”
 I asked, very happy in my new environment.

 “No sweetie.
 I’ll see you when you get back.”

-Yolonda and I had become so close.
-Yolonda asked if I wanted to move in with her.
-I accepted with the condition that I worked to help other young women like myself get back on their feet.
+I was happy in my new home, with my new role.
+I worked to help other young women like myself get back on their feet.
 It was fulfilling work and I did it for what seemed like a million years.
 In fact, it had only been three years.
 That is a story for another time.